 So often when I ask parents they say yes!
-It can feel like my own son does as well.
+At times it feels like my son does as well.
 It’s hard to manage when it feels like it’s coming out of the blue.

-Then you’re at home and they start picking on each other.
 Somehow you’re still managing to stay calm on the outside.
-Then you get the little darlings sat down for dinner and they refuse to eat it because they’ve decided they hate sausages, although they happily ate them 2 days ago.
+Finally, it’s dinner time you get the little darlings sat down and they refuse to eat it because they’ve decided they hate sausages, although they happily ate them 2 days ago.